-If you struggle to get nutritious food into your picky toddler, help is on the way!
-This is a delicious, easy recipe for yogurt breakfast bars (no refined sugar!) featuring HappyTot Yogurt that your toddler-critic will love!
+If you struggle to get nutritious food into your picky kids, help is on the way!
+This is a delicious, easy recipe for yogurt breakfast bars (no refined sugar!) your child-critic will love!

 I’m sure many-a-mom has said, ‘He was such a good eater as a baby!
 I don’t know what happened!”
 Me either, sister.

 It is a daily struggle to get nutritious food into the mouths and down to the bellies of my twin boys.
 The importance of this became ever so clear this winter when one of my sons was sick probably – six times?
 I lost count.
 And, on top of that, he has been complaining too often that his tummy hurts.